THE HONEST JOHNS: BIOG

 Most went to school together but played in 'rival' bands.
 Mark managed to persuade Richy and Jon to back him at a local church hall type disco.
 That was the first time Mark had sang his own songs live.
 They went down a treat and ultimately left their respective bands and started playing together.

-3. Where did How did the name The Honest Johns come about?
+3. Where did the name The Honest Johns come from?

 The name actually came from a horse racing computer game where one of the bookies was called Honest John, simple as that.
 One review for the EP had a journalist making a big thing about the fact the songs were all written around real life experiences and how 'honest' the band were but that was all bollocks, the name never had any deep meaning to it.